myADLM/ADLM-2025-Data-Challenge/OHSUpath/README.md

 rag_engine.py
 This file contains the core backend logic.
 Such as loads PDF documents, splits them into chunks, generates embeddings, etc.

+Current Progress:
+Initial Streamlit UI and RAG backend implemented

+Supports recursive PDF loading (multi-folder)

+Documents are split into chunks and embedded using sentence-transformers

+FAISS vector store is built for retrieval

+Added multithreading for faster PDF loading

+Added console logging to assist with debugging and verification